 and the European Network Against Racism.
 In every case, CST’s expertise is used to advance anti-racism and anti-discrimination values throughout society.

 CST has produced a guide for Security Procedures for Place of Workship.
 This guide is intended for clergy, staff, management committees and volunteers when considering security for places of worship and other faith community premises.

-CST wrote and published a booklet, funded by the Home Office, to help other communities follow CST’s model in combating hate crime.
-You can download the booklet here.
+CST wrote and published a booklet, A Guide to Fighting Hate Crime, funded by the Home Office, to help other communities follow CST’s model in combating hate crime.

 Michael Georg Link, OSCE Office for Democratic Institutions and Human Rights:

 “Since 2003, CST has been a stalwart supporter of ODIHR in its efforts to effectively monitor antisemitic hate crime in the OSCE Region.
 With its rigorous methodology and innovative partnerships with the British police, it is viewed by many as representing the gold standard for NGO responses to all forms of hate crime.
 I wish CST all success in its exciting new phase of work.”

 SAFE is an initiative by CST that aims to improve the security of the UK’s faith and minority communities.